How to Dig Yourself Out of Holiday Debt

 Those harsh realities will soon begin arriving in mailboxes from coast to coast.
 Those reminders of the excesses of holiday spending and consumer culture will come in the form of credit card bills, and for many, those bills will be just the start of a mountain of post-holiday debt.

-If you find yourself on the receiving end of credit card bills that are too high to pay off, it's time to take action, and you need to do it fast.
-With interest rates upwards of 18 to 20 percent, it will not take long for those small initial balances to spiral upward into an insurmountable mountain of debt.
+If you find yourself on the receiving end of credit card bills that are too high to pay off, you need to take action, and you need to do it fast.
+With interest rates north of 18 percent and even 20 percent, it will not take long for those small initial balances to spiral upward into an unpayable mountain of debt.
 Here are some ways to take charge and pay down that holiday debt fast.

 Be Smart About Balance Transfers